Supra-Lice/quicksketch/README.md

 # Quicksketch

-A simple tool for timed drawing practice that allows you to practice on your own custom image-sets locally without an internet connection.
+A simple tool for timed drawing practice for your own image-sets locally without an internet connection.
+This project was inspired by [Line of Action](https://line-of-action.com/), as well as [Sketchdaily](https://www.sketchdaily.net/), which offer excellent timed practice with their curated image sets.

 ## Installation